danieldkato/hardware_tests/test_stepper/README.md

 * `test_stepper`: sketch for testing the basic function of a stepper, without any feedback from a hall effect sensor.

+* `test_HES`: a sketch for testing the basic function of a hall effect sensor, without using the feedback to constrain the movement of a stepper.

 * `test_stepper_HES`: sketch for testing a stepper with feedback from a hall effect sensor.